harvve/tslog-influxdb-transport/README.md

 <br>

 ## About The Project

 This library provides a transporter to configure and send logs from tslog via telegraph directly to [InfluxDB2](https://docs.influxdata.com/influxdb/v2.5/).
-This allows aggregation of the logs in one place in this case in [InfluxDB2](https://docs.influxdata.com/influxdb/v2.5/).
-Stored log data can be visualized in the InfluxDB2 UI and alerts can be set thanks to the built-in `Chronograf` and `Kapacitor` tools.
+This allows you to aggregate the logs in one place in this case in InfluxDB2.
+The stored log data can be [visualized](https://docs.influxdata.com/influxdb/v2.5/visualize-data/) and [alerts](https://docs.influxdata.com/influxdb/v2.5/monitor-alert/) can be set up in the InfluxDB2 UI with the built-in Chronograf and Kapacitor tools.

 ### Installation